Provence’s countryside & various landforms

 France’s most diversified region

 Provence covers a large area, occupying the southeasternmost corner of France.
-Even in its non-Alpine portion, which represents more than a half of the total surface, its terrain is mainly rugged and often steep and rocky.
+Even in its non-Alpine part, which represents more than a half of the Provençal territory, terrain is mainly rugged and often steep and rocky.
 Apart from the extreme southwestern area, where the Rhone river winds its way to the Mediterranean Sea, plains, such as the Durance river valley, are rare and not very large, especially in their upper portions.
-They are often penetrated and flanked by steep hills and mountains which can rise abruptly : the most obvious example is probably Mont Sainte Victoire, so dear to Paul Cézanne, that stands up 800 meters above the Arc valley, 9 km to the east of Aix-en-Provence.
+They are often penetrated and flanked by steep hills and mountains which can rise abruptly: the most obvious example is probably Mont Sainte Victoire, so dear to Paul Cézanne, that stands up 800 meters above the Arc valley, 9 km to the east of Aix-en-Provence.
 Vineyard-lined slopes and olive groves are crowned with crests rising several hundred feet above.
 Plateaus also are a significant element of non-Alpine Provence’s land relief.

 An average of some 7 ½ hrs of sunshine a day